FREE SHAKESPEARE IN THE PARK

 Want to reserve your seat to New York’s favorite summer tradition?
 Become a Supporter Plus with a gift of $300 or more, and you’ll have access to reserved seating at The Delacorte Theater in Central Park.
 You’ll also be contributing to a 61-year legacy of providing millions of free tickets to New Yorkers.

-Public Theater Supporter and Partner tickets will be available beginning on Tuesday, February 7.
+Public Theater Supporter and Partner tickets are now available to reserve.

 *Please note, reserved seating for a donation is limited in order to continue to keep the majority of tickets to Free Shakespeare in the Park accessible to all.